entangledloops/fibonacci/README.md

 # Fibonacci Lab

- - A thrown-together Fibonacci number lab created for my little cousin, but that anyone might benefit from.
+ - A thrown-together Fibonacci number lab created for my little cousin, but that hopefully someone else might benefit from.
  - This is not intended to be up to the same standards as my other projects; just a quick-and-dirty project written in a couple of hours.

 ![Fibonacci Lab](http://www.entangledloops.com/img/fibonacci.png)